brianpzaide/mazerunner/README.md

 # mazerunner

-A simple app made using HTML5 canvas and go-wasm
+Mazerunner is an application that generates random square mazes of varyinge sizes and finds the shortest path between any two points within the maze.
+It utilizes HTML5 canvas for rendering and Go WebAssembly (go-wasm) for backend processing.

-Prim's mst algorithm is used to generate a random square maze.
+Prim's minimal spanning tree algorithm is used to generate random square mazes, while Dijkstra's shortest path algorithm is used to calculate the shortest path between user-selected points.

+### Features

+- Generate random square mazes of varying sizes.
-Dijkstra's shortest path algorithm is used to find a shortest path between any two points chosen by the user.
+- Find the shortest path between any two points within the maze.
+- Interactive visualization using HTML5 canvas.

-#### To build
+### To build
 copy the javascript glue code that already comes with the go installation into the ```out``` directory

 ```cp $(go env GOROOT)/misc/wasm/wasm_exec.js ./out/```